mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-15.md

   });

   // cb() gets registered inside the Web API environment, and the click event is attached to it.
-This means the callback is registered and the event is attached.

   console.log("End"); // Uses the console API to print "End" to  the console.